Here at the Happy Herb Company we have always prided ourselves on our fight for the plants.

-For this reason, some of our loyal customers who share our passion for all things herbal have been surprised that we have put so much energy into defending substances such as JWH (in incenses) and the recent DMAA that was banned two weeks ago.
-(Check out my last blog “TGA bans DMAA” to find out more on this!)
+For this reason, some of our loyal customers who share our passion for all things herbal have been surprised that we have put so much energy into defending substances such as JWH (in incense) and the recent DMAA that was banned two weeks ago.

-This lack of understanding of how best to safely regulate peoples use of legal and illegal 'drugs' is what has inspired us to act in the cases of JWH, DMAA and other similar substances.
-Our carefully thought-out and researched submissions to the TGA on these products have had the same message at the core: Harm Reduction and sensible regulation.
-In fact, one of my personal goals, set at the beginning of 2012 was to step up the level activity in Drug Law Reform and all of this is just a small part of that goal in action!
+This lack of understanding of how to best safely regulate people’s use of legal and illegal ‘drugs’ is what has inspired us to act in the cases of JWH, DMAA and other similar substances.
+Our carefully thought-out and researched submissions to the TGA on these products have had the same message at the core: Harm reduction and sensible regulation.
+In fact, one of my personal goals set at the beginning of 2012 was to step up the level of activity in Drug Law Reform and all of this is just a small part of that goal in action!